Don't Know Where to Start? You're in the Right Place.

 Assemble credentials folder

-Apply for roustabout jobs
+Apply for entry-level jobs

 🎯 First hitch!